-Orange County High Net Worth Divorce Lawyer
+Orange County High Net Worth Divorce Lawyer for Wealth & Property Division

-Unique Property-Related Considerations for High-Net-Worth Divorces
+Unique Property-Related Considerations for High Income Divorces

 California is one of just a handful of states that recognize the principle of “community property.”
 Under California’s community property rule, each spouse is considered an equal owner of all assets acquired during their marriage and, in divorce, each spouse is entitled to one half of the couple’s community estate.
 The only exception is if the spouses entered into a prenuptial or postnuptial agreement that calls for a different allocation.
-If you have questions about your specific situation, contact a knowledgeable Orange County high-net-worth divorce lawyer today.
+If you have questions about your specific situation, contact a knowledgeable Irvine high-net-worth divorce lawyer today.

 Regardless of the inherent fairness of applying California’s community property law in any particular case, dividing a substantial community estate can present a number of significant challenges.
 This includes challenges related to: